 Life in the Desert

-Even though deserts have severe weather, there are a few creatures and plants who like to call this home.
+Even though deserts have severe weather, a few creatures and plants like to call this home.

-You get a number of shrubs and cacti, and you’ll also find animals such as lizards, rattlesnakes and coyote.
+You find some shrubs and cacti, and you’ll also find animals such as lizards, rattlesnakes, and coyotes.

-Most of the animals that live in the desert only come out at night, meaning they’re nocturnal, as it’s just way too hot to go out there during the day.
+Most of the animals that live in the desert only come out at night when the temperature is cooler.
+It’s too hot to go out during the day.